 Career Advice, Recruitment

-If you are a business that regularly hires contractors, or a contractor working for companies in the private sector then you might have heard about the upcoming changes to the IR35 regulation.
+If you are a business that regularly hires contractors (off-payroll workers), or a contractor supplying services to clients in both the public and private sector through your PSC (i.e. your limited company).
+Then you might have heard about the upcoming changes to the IR35 regulation.
 These changes were supposed to take place last year, but due to the Covid19 pandemic, IR35 off-payroll changes have been moved to this April 2021.

 IR35 is a complicated piece of legislation for many contractors and businesses, with the government even being criticised on its clarity over IR35 and a recent blunder of leaking its IR35 off-payroll guidance in an online publishing error.